-Brittany has been a member of Support Driven for over two years, and went to the first SUPCONF San Francisco in 2016.
+Brittany has been a member of Support Driven since October 2015 and went to the first SUPCONF San Francisco in 2016.

-After having a positive experience at the conference, she decided to volunteer for SUPCONF in Atlanta.
-Being around other customer support people was inspiring to her, and she wants to get on stage someday herself.
+After having a positive experience at 2016 SUPCONF and the first EXPO event in Portland in 2017, she decided to volunteer for SUPCONF in Atlanta.
+Being around other customer support people was inspiring to her, and eventually, she says, she wants to present her own workshop or talk.

-“When I was interviewing and transitioning to my current company it was just before the SUPCONF in Atlanta.
+“Through my experience in attending these conferences, I’ve been able to make meaningful connections and transition into a role at a new company.
 I’ve met some amazing people and had a chance to work alongside some of them that I wouldn’t have been able to without these kind of opportunities.”

-Her advice to people thinking of volunteering is to get involved now because there are lots of unique opportunities that you can help with, or even lead.
-She learned more about Support Driven, built on her strengths, and picked up some new skills along the way.
+Her advice to people thinking of volunteering is to ‘Go for it!’.
+There are lots of unique opportunities to help with or gain experience in taking the lead.
+She’s been able to learn even more about Support Driven, meet awesome community members, built on her strengths, and picked up some new skills along the way.

 “I get a chance to work closely with other members of the community that I can learn from, and improve upon my own professional development skills.
-Also the hugs… I love the in-person hugs.”
+I’m also a sucker for hugs… I love the in-person hugs.”

 Chris, @fool on Slack